Nearius-River/2kRP_Project/README.md

     - Visit the YNO site and pick any Yume game.
     - Bam!
 Your presence will be updated as long as the app is running.
 Truly magical.

+### Switching Application Language

+Currently, the application is fully compatible with English and Portuguese (Brazilian).
+You can change your preferred language through the menu in the settings tab.

 ### Customizing Presence Text

 You can customize most of the presence text using `preferences.json`.
-Open this file with any text editor (e.g., Notepad, Notepad++, etc.) or through the application interface and modify it as desired.
+Open this file with any text editor (e.g., Notepad, Notepad++, etc.) and modify as desired, although it is recommended to use the built-in application interface.

 #### Available Patterns